 Barred Owl

-The Barred Owls came to the Quogue Wildlife Refuge from the Adirondack Wildlife Refuge and Rehabilitation Center in March of 2014 and from the Texas State Aquarium in October 2019.
-Both sustained injuries after being hit by cars, resulting in partial blindness for both owls.
-Therefore, they are unable to hunt properly.
-Both barred owls can often be seen perched on one of the tree branches in their enclosure, if you are lucky you might get a chance to see their beautiful brown eyes!
+The Barred Owl “Strix” came to the Quogue Wildlife Refuge from the Texas State Aquarium in October 2019.
+He sustained injuries after being hit by a car, resulting in partial blindness.
+Therefore, he is unable to hunt properly.
+The barred owl can often be seen perched on one of the tree branches in his enclosure, if you are lucky you might get a chance to see his beautiful brown eyes!

 Cooper’s Hawk